 I have always had to work, whereas many of my peers didn't have jobs.
 I go to a college that is known for it's flexible scheduling, and as such, there are many working individuals who take night classes as well.

-My program is based largely around group work, so I have anywhere between 1-4 group assignments (big ones) in any given class I’m in.
+My program is based largely around group work, so I have anywhere between 1-4 big group projects in any given class I'm in.
 Usually, my group is very diverse; the instructors set it up this way to give us a broad range of experience with different people.

 In my experience, the working individuals - the people who have to work to put themselves through school - get just as good grades - if not better (in most cases) than their more privileged peers.